XERO47/IITM_ASSIG_SOLVER/readme.md

 **Solve all the question for IITM BS degree graded assigmensts.**
 Automatic solving.

-`Note:This is only for the GENIUS people who can prepare for exam in last 24 hours`

 *How to start?*

- get your api key from [here](https://aistudio.google.com/app/u/0/apikey)
+ -get your api key from [here](https://aistudio.google.com/app/u/0/apikey) -> (https://aistudio.google.com/app/u/0/apikey) its FREE.

 make a .env file and enter your gemini api key:
 `GEMINI_API_KEY='api key'`